vg-json-data/sm-json-data/region/region-readme.md

 * _openEnd:_ Any runway that is used to gain momentum has two ends (although in the case of actual `runway`s one of those ends is always a door transition).
 An open end is when a platform drops off into nothingness, as opposed to ending against a wall.
 Since those offer a bit more room, this property indicates the number of open ends that are available for charging ( 0 or 1).
 * _usableComingIn:_ If this property is present and false, the runway cannot be used in combination with an adjacent runway when entering the room.
 This will often be due to the presence of an enemy or obstacle that cannot be taken care of without breaking momentum.
 * _strats:_ An array of [strats](../strats.md), each of which may be executed in order to use this runway.
 If none of the strats can be executed, the runway cannot be used.

-Note: this node property is deprecated, and the [strat property](../strats.md) `leaveWithRunway` should be used instead.

 __Additional considerations__